-Dr. Ryan Martin researches and writes on healthy and unhealthy expressions of anger.
-His book, Why We Get Mad: How to Use Your Anger for Positive Change, explores why people become angry, some of the common consequences of anger, and how people can use their anger in productive ways.
-Ryan also hosts the popular psychology podcast, Psychology and Stuff.
-Read More
+Dr. Ryan Martin (aka the Anger Professor) researches and writes on healthy and unhealthy expressions of anger.
+His books, How to Deal with Angry People and Why We Get Mad: How to Use Your Anger for Positive Change, explore why people become angry, how people can use their anger in productive ways, and how to work effectively with angry people.
+Ryan also co-hosts the popular psychology podcast, Psychology and Stuff.

 How to Manage Anger.
 Despite claims from many that managing anger is about deep breathing (helpful) or buying a punching bag (harmful), managing anger is much more complicated and involved than many people realize.
 This talk takes a comprehensive look at the circumstances under which people become angry and describes multiple ways to intervene to better manage anger.